wjenh/pidp1-mods/README.md

 - `pdp1 ptr` loads an existing paper tape into the paper tape reader
 - `pdp1 sim` drops you into the PDP-1 simulator program, which you'll not normally need to do

-**How to use from the Web Control Panel:
+**How to use the web browser interface:

-If you want to run your PiDP-1 headless (i.e., without monitor and keyboard), the above functionality is also accessible through the Web-based control panel.
-Just go to **http://pidp1.local:8080**
+If you want to run your PiDP-1 headless (i.e., without monitor and keyboard), enable the PiDP-1 web server (`pdp1control set web`).
+Then use your web browser to go to **http://pidp1.local:8080**
-The Web Control Panel offers some more creature comforts for developing code, integrating a cross assembler etc
+The Web interface offers some creature comforts for developing code, integrating a cross assembler etc

-**How to use PiDP-1 devices headless:
+**How to use PiDP-1 devices headless, without the web browser:
+(Forthcoming, undergoing changes 20250821)
 The Type 30 simulator as well as the Soroban Typewriter and the High Speed Paper Tape Reader & Punch connect over TCP/IP, so you can run these on your laptop just as well as on your local PiDP-1 itself.
 This makes it possible to leave the PiDP-1 completely headless.
 Good for repurposing older, slow Raspberry Pis!
 <a rdpd1control and rpdp1 script will make this comfortable - WIP>

+**Two quick examples to test everything:

+Use `pdp1control set` and `pdp1control panel` to configure to your preferences.
+Then, to test the Type 30 display:
+`pdp1control start 1`.
+The Type 30 should light up with Snowflake.
+Then, to test the DDT debugger in action:
+`pdp1 ptr` , load /opt/pidp1/tapes/ddt.rim.
+Press the READ IN switch on the front panel.
+After the paper tape has been read, DDT is up and running.
+Do `pdp1 soroban` to connect a terminal.
+Press L (Shift-L) and type HELLO WORLD.
+You'll see the paper tape punch outputting this.
+Hit return and from there on, read the DDT manual :-)